womanonrails/womanonrails.com/_i18n/en/_posts/2018-11-25-refactoring-part2.md

 end
 ```

 Next, I did the same for rest of existing clases.
 So I used `CardsNormalization` for class `FourOfAKind` and `ThreeOfAKind`.
-You can find code for that <a href="https://github.com/womanonrails/poker/tree/87891306fe875bd415554a6eb5ebc0b46f893c9d/lib/poker" title="Code after 11th step of refactoring" target="_blank" rel="nofollow noopener noreferrer">here</a>.
+You can find code for that [here](https://github.com/womanonrails/poker/tree/87891306fe875bd415554a6eb5ebc0b46f893c9d/lib/poker "Code after 11th step of refactoring").

 ## Stats:
 - **LOC**  - 87